Daniel 6:1-28 · Daniel · Updated April 25, 2026

 Interpretation and theological stakes

 The Catholic tradition, however, focuses on the conflict between divine law and human law.
 It interprets the passage as illustrating the supremacy of God's law over the edicts of earthly rulers.
-Daniel's choice to continue praying despite the decree (Daniel 6:10) is a testament to the priority of divine commandments over human-imposed restrictions.
-The narrative highlights the eternal nature of God's kingdom (Daniel 6:26), suggesting that adherence to God's law ultimately leads to vindication and justice, as shown by Daniel’s deliverance and the downfall of his accusers.
+Daniel's choice to continue praying despite the decree (Daniel 6:10) demonstrates the priority of divine commandments over human-imposed restrictions.
+The narrative highlights the eternal nature of God's kingdom (Daniel 6:26), suggesting that adherence to God's law leads to vindication and justice, as shown by Daniel’s deliverance and the downfall of his accusers.

-Both interpretations recognize the central role of faith and divine power, yet they highlight different aspects.
+Both interpretations recognize the central role of faith and divine power, yet they emphasize different aspects.
 The Evangelical focus on miraculous intervention stresses God's active presence, while the Catholic view sees the story as a broader commentary on the rightful place of divine authority.
 Together, these readings suggest that the passage conveys a dual message: faith invites miraculous intervention, and divine law holds ultimate supremacy over human decrees.
-Daniel’s story, therefore, becomes a powerful narrative about the interplay between faith, divine justice, and the enduring reign of God.
+Daniel’s story, therefore, becomes a narrative about the interplay between faith, divine justice, and the enduring reign of God.
+The passage opens with Daniel being thrown into the lions' den (Daniel 6:16-17) and closes with his accusers suffering the same fate (Daniel 6:24-27).
+This mirroring reflects the theme of divine justice.
+Between these events, Daniel's miraculous preservation in the den (Daniel 6:22-23) serves as the central event, demonstrating God's deliverance.
+This moment is crucial because it shows God's active intervention on behalf of the faithful, which is the theological heart of the narrative.

 Continue reading with a Scholar plan